Pei-HanJiang/udp/README.md

-A video streaming program which aims to dicuss what actually happens when the a packet is lost. video streaming reference: https://pyshine.com
+A video streaming program aims to discuss what happens when a packet is lost.

+video streaming reference: https://pyshine.com